View our calendar of upcoming trainings and events (English & Spanish)

 For complete list of trainings and workshops, view the AJE Workshop and Training Descriptions.

-Sample Trainings & Workshops Topics for Parents, Youth, and Professionals (some topics may not be available based staff support):
+Sample Trainings & Workshops Topics for Parents, Youth, and Professionals (please note: some topics may not be available based on available staff support):

 Parent’s Rights and Responsibilities (Length: 1hr)